-Up-and-comer Surfshark continues its aggressive race to the head of the VPN pack, outpacing CyberGhost on speed, security and features.
+Surfshark, which is newer to the market, continues its aggressive race to the head of the VPN pack, outpacing CyberGhost on security, speed and features.

-Here's how the two stack up against each other.
+Here's a VPN comparison on how the two stack up against each other.

 In CNET's previous coverage of virtual private networks, we've praised CyberGhost for its roster of competitive features.
-Our in-depth review of CyberGhost last year included speed testing, security verification and an analysis of its full suite of privacy tools -- though we also found that it exposed your VPN use to your internet service provider.
-Since then, CyberGhost has increased its number of servers and is prepared to roll out a new suite of privacy tools, all while remaining one of the cheapest VPNs we've reviewed -- at $2.75 per month for a three-year plan.
+Our in-depth review of CyberGhost included speed testing, security verification and an analysis of its full suite of privacy tools -- though we also found that it exposed your VPN usage to your internet service provider.
+Since then, the VPN provider has increased its number of servers and is prepared to roll out a new suite of privacy tools, all while remaining one of the cheapest VPNs we've reviewed -- at $2.25 per month for a two-year plan.

 No IP address, DNS or other potentially user-identifying data leaks were detected during our testing, but CyberGhost didn't hide the fact that I was using a VPN, so I recommend some caution here.
 In March 2019, a CNET reviewer likewise found that CyberGhost failed one of our data leak tests, which allowed internet traffic to be seen by an internet service provider.

-While CyberGhost's speeds and security appear to be improving, I don't currently recommend using CyberGhost if you are in a country where VPNs are illegal.
+While CyberGhost's speeds and security protocols appear to be improving, I don't currently recommend using the VPN service if you are in a country where VPNs are illegal.
 I also recommend that anyone in the US review CyberGhost's parent company, Kape Technologies, before deciding whether to pay for a subscription.

-CyberGhost's best offer right now is $2.75 per month, or $99, for a three-year plan with seven simultaneous connections, which is a great deal for the budget-minded.
-But Surfshark manages to best it when it comes to its two-year plan, price, speed and security features.
+CyberGhost's best offer right now is $2.25 per month, or $59, for a two-year plan with seven simultaneous connections, which is a great deal for the budget-minded.
+But Surfshark manages to best it when it comes to its connection speed and security features.

 You want to watch Netflix from any country?
 Surfshark's watertight DNS features make that possible.
 You want to torrent quickly and privately?
-Surfshark routes you to its own P2P-configured servers out of the US.
+The VPN service provider routes you to its own P2P-configured servers out of the US.
 You want to block fingerprinting trackers, use a private search engine and camouflage your traffic so it looks completely normal with the assurance of a kill switch?
 Surfshark's CleanWeb ad-blocker, Blindsearch search engine and on-board obfuscation have you covered.

 With more than 3,200 servers in 65 countries, we lost less than 17% of average internet speeds during our most recent speed tests.
 That's faster than the 27% speed loss we saw in previous tests, and pushes it ahead of both NordVPN and ExpressVPN to be the current front-runner in our speed comparisons.

 Surfshark is living up to its name with an aggressive pricing scheme.
-Right now, it's offering an 83% discount, bringing costs down to $2 a month for a two-year plan ($48, billed every two years).
-That offer stands up easily to CyberGhost's three-year plan for $2.75 per month.
+Right now, the VPN company is offering an 81% discount, bringing costs down to $2.49 a month for a two-year plan ($60, billed every two years).
 Surfshark also offers unlimited simultaneous connections compared to CyberGhost's seven-device limit.